saltyrtc/saltyrtc-meta/Protocol.md

 As mentioned before, WebRTC does not provide a signalling solution but leaves this task up to the developer.
 SaltyRTC provides such a signalling channel implementation based on WebSocket with TLS encryption.

-The signalling protocol has been designed in a way that the channel itself does not need to be trusted.
+The signalling protocol has been designed in a way that the server does not need to be trusted.
 The encrypted data is simply relayed to the other peer and can only be read by either of the peers.

 ### Packet Structure